 Accelerate your future!
 Get a jump start on your college education and enrich your high school experience by earning both college and high school credit at the same time!
-Take advantage of the on-campus or online dual enrollment classes available at Carson-Newman!
-Online dual enrollment courses are offered for qualified high school juniors and seniors who work at an accelerated pace and demonstrate a passion for learning.
+Take advantage of the on-campus dual enrollment classes available at Carson-Newman!
 Interact with highly qualified professors who will challenge you both academically and intellectually while saving you money with this affordable education option.

 Dual Enrollment Admission